blampmanuw/IntroToProg-Python-Mod07/Docs/Index.md

 print(objFileData)

+'''

-Figure 7 – Pickling and Error Handling together
+Figure 7 – Code for Pickling and Error Handling together

 Here is a screenshot of the binary file (Figure 8)

 ![Figure 8](/Figure8.png)

 Figure 8 – AppData.dat binary file

 ## Conclusion